askerakbar/gpt-trix-editor/README.md

 # GPT Trix Editor 🪄

-GPT Trix Editor package extends the default Trix editor features in the Filament PHP framework.
+GPT Trix Editor package is a field component that extends the default Trix editor with OpenAI GPT features in the Filament PHP framework.

 ## Installation